Irving G. Vann: Biography

 Vann married Julie Florence Dillaye (1846-1934), the daughter of a Syracuse real estate developer, on October 11, 1870.
 They had two children, Florence (1871-1942) and Irving Dillaye (1875-1944).

 He was Mayor of Syracuse, New York from 1879 to 1880.
 He was a justice of the New York Supreme Court (5th District) from 1882 to 1895.

 On December 31, 1895, he was appointed by Governor Levi P. Morton to the New York Court of Appeals to fill the vacancy caused by the resignation of Rufus W. Peckham, Jr, who had been appointed to the U.S. Supreme Court.
 In 1896, he was elected on the Republican ticket to a full term on the Court of Appeals, was re-elected in 1910, and remained on the bench until the end of 1912 when he reached the constitutional age limit of 70 years.

 In 1913, he was one of the lawyers representing William Sulzer at his impeachment trial, and the only one who refused to receive monetary compensation from the State, noting that no further payment was necessary since he was already an employee of the state.
 (After his retirement as a judge, he had been appointed an official referee to hear claims arising out of the construction of the barge canal).

-Vann was buried at the Oakwood Cemetery.
+Vann died in Syracuse, New York on March 22, 1921, and was buried at the Oakwood Cemetery.

 His son Irving Dillaye Vann (1876–1944) was a Deputy New York Attorney General.